Religion Major Requirements

 - Students should provide each reader and the department office with a copy of the final accepted version of the thesis within 48 hours after the defense.

-Students who choose to take REL 393 conduct advanced or specialized work, in close consultation with a faculty member.
+Students who choose to take RELC 393 conduct advanced or specialized work, in close consultation with a faculty member.

 In the Senior Project, students:

 - Assemble a bibliography of the relevant literature

 - Read, think, and consult with a faculty adviser